Research Repository

 2024

-Resources
+Resources & Data

-• Project Overview: Photocatalytic Ammonia Synthesis (Portuguese)
+Project Overview: Photocatalytic Ammonia Synthesis (Poster, Portuguese)

+The data generated from this project are available upon reasonable request.
 To request access, please provide a detailed rationale outlining the purpose and intended use of the data.
-All requests will be carefully reviewed and considered by the project team members to ensure alignment with ethical guidelines and research objectives.
+All requests will be reviewed by the project team members.

-Click here to request access to the project data
+Click here to request access to the project data.